FIDL versioning

 The unit of versioning is a group of libraries, called a platform.
 By convention, libraries are named starting with the platform name.
 For example, the libraries fuchsia.mem and fuchsia.web belong to the fuchsia platform.

 Each platform has a linear version history.
-A version is an integer from 1 to 2^63-1 (inclusive), or one of the special versions HEAD and LEGACY.
+A version is an integer from 1 to 2^31-1 (inclusive), or one of the special versions NEXT and HEAD.
+The NEXT version is used for changes that are planned to go in the next numbered version.
 The HEAD version is used for the latest unstable changes.
-The LEGACY version is like HEAD, but it also includes legacy elements.

 Syntax